Artists Partners

 123 Andrés

-123 Andrés, the husband-wife team of Andrés and Christina, are educators and musicians with books and live shows in Spanish and English for children and families.
-Their songs and videos are used in early childhood and elementary classrooms across the US and abroad, and they have charmed audiences in the US, Puerto Rico, Panama, Guatemala, Mexico, and Colombia.
+123 Andrés, the GRAMMY- and Latin GRAMMY-winning duo, delivers catchy songs and high-energy concerts that get kids and families singing and dancing—in Spanish and English.
+The husband-wife team of Andrés and Christina are educators and musicians who create books and live shows in Spanish and English for children and families.
+Their songs and videos are used in early childhood and elementary classrooms across the US and abroad.
+They have charmed audiences in the US, Puerto Rico, Panama, Guatemala, Mexico, and Colombia.
+123 Andrés has published three children’s books with Scholastic, with two more scheduled for release in Fall 2025 and Spring 2026.

-Spanish/ Bilingual Programming
+Spanish / Bilingual Programming

 Music | Singer/Songwriters | Performers